hoprnet/hoprnet/docs/hopr-documentation/docs/node/guide-using-a-hoprd-node.md

 :::info

+Before we start, you can find all the commands explained here: [HOPRd commands](hoprd-commands).

 Mentioned HOPR addresses and ETH addresses are **examples**.

 Search HOPR addresses on your HOPR node by using command: `peers` and search for **current nodes**.
 Use two of the **current nodes** instead of the examples.